sebastian-heinz/Arrowgene.DragonsDogmaOnline/docs/scripts/scripting_guide.md

 ### GameServer Libraries

-The library `LibDdon` is a library which can be included by scripts loaded in the GameServer` project.
+The library `LibDdon` is a library which can be included by scripts loaded in the `Arrowgene.Ddon.GameServer` project.
+You can locate it at `Arrowgene.Ddon.GameServer/Scripting/LibDdon.cs`.

 ### GameServer Script Libraries

 There are libraries written in C# scripts which can be included by other C# scripts.
 They are located in `<scriptroot>/libs`.
 Scripts loaded by the `GameServer` can include them be using the `#load` directive.

+#### DropRate.csx

+Contains constants related to common drop rate values to assign to item drops.

 #### SeasonalEvents.csx